No sport is more popular than professional football, and most people think that a cable subscription is the only way to watch their favorite team.

 Some services offer free trials, so take advantage of those before making a final decision.

 FuboTV is our top choice to watch live NFL games.
-The service carries the entire ESPN family of channels, the NFL Network, and all of your local networks.
+This service carries the entire ESPN family of channels, the NFL Network, and all of your local networks.

-The base package, Pro, costs $74.99 per month, plus RSN fees, and includes roughly 150 channels.
-This makes the streaming service a terrific choice to watch all nationally televised games as well as local games.
+The base package, Pro, costs $79.99 monthly, plus RSN fees, and includes roughly 180 channels.
+This makes the streaming service a terrific choice to watch all nationally televised and local games.

 Other sports channels you can expect to get with the base package include: